ravennevermoreneverless/obsidian/5.8 — database/songs/I Want To Be With You — chloe moriondo ★★★½.md

 ---
-songTitle: I Want To Be With You
+title: I Want To Be With You — chloe moriondo ★★★½
 artist: chloe moriondo
 minutes: "2"
 seconds: "58"